2026 California Attorney General election

-The 2026 California Attorney General election will be held on November 3, 2026, to elect the Attorney General of California.
-Incumbent Democratic Attorney General Rob Bonta is running for re-election to a second term in office.
-Candidates must declare by March 6 with primaries being held on June 2.
+The 2026 California Attorney General election will be held on November 3, 2026, to elect the attorney general of California.
+Incumbent Democratic attorney general Rob Bonta is running for re-election to a second full term in office.
+Candidates were required to declare by March 6 with primaries being held on June 2 with Bonta and former Huntington Beach city attorney Michael Gates advancing to the general election.